Irritable bowel syndrome (IBS) is one of the most common and most annoying, painful problems in modern society.

 The intestinal immune system has developed a tightly regulated control to optimize the protection against pathogens, while at the same time avoiding unnecessary immune activity.
 (15)

 Supporting the entire immune system along with prebiotics and probiotics will be the best approach.

 You can use foods to do this:

 Mushrooms – which boost our immunity;

-Garlic - high in sulfur which boost immunity;
+Garlic – high in sulfur which boosts immunity;

 Vitamin C foods – anything fresh will contain Vitamin C;